-Our stunning collection of pressure treated fence slats give customers a stylish, durable, and affordable way to create a contemporary range of fence panels, gates, furniture, and more!
+Our stunning collection of pressure-treated slats gives customers a stylish, durable, and affordable way to create a contemporary range of fence panels, gates, furniture, and more!

-We have a wide range of batten styles and lengths available allowing customers to create something both unique and perfect tailored to suit any property.
+We have a wide range of batten styles and lengths available, allowing customers to create something unique and perfectly tailored to suit any property.

-Whether you are looking to produce a stunning section of slatted fence panels, build a unique pergola or create a modern furniture set, our pressure treated slats have you covered!
+Whether you want to produce a stunning section of slatted fence panels, build a unique pergola or create a modern furniture set, our pressure-treated slats have you covered!

 Why Choose Our Pressure Treated Battens?